 - KQ2 Forecast: Storm chances return for our Tuesday

-- KQ2 Forecast: Rain chances return on Tuesday
+- KQ2 Forecast: Scattered storm chances continue on Tuesday

 - KQ2 Forecast: Tracking thunderstorm chances for Tuesday